tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 Since Tungsten Fabric has decent monitoring / alarm features, it could be a requirement to integrate them to full-fledged monitoring systems.

-Let me describe ways to integrate them with promethesus and EFK, as an example.
+Let me describe how to integrate them with promethesus and EFK, as an example.

 ## Prometheus